broadinstitute/submissions/README.md

 docker build -t us-central1-docker.pkg.dev/operations-portal-427515/submissions/submission_v1:latest -f Docker/V1/Dockerfile . --platform="linux/amd64"
 ```
 You'll need to add the `--platform="linux/amd64`  in case your default platform is different on your machine.
-Once you've successfully created the Docker image, you can run `docker images` and you should see a newly created image.
-If you're like to verify anything, you can open the image in an interactive shell.
+Once you've successfully created the Docker image, you can run `docker images` and you should see a newly created
+image.
+If you'd like to verify anything, you can open the image in an interactive shell.
 First run `docker images` and copy the `IMAGE ID` of your new image.
 Next run `docker run -it {IMAGE_ID}`.
 This opens an interactive shell where you can run regular unix commands such as `cd`, `grep`, `vim`, etc.

 #### Pushing your new Docker image
-Once you're recreated your image and verified that your changes have propagated locally, you'll need to push your
-new image version to Artifact Registry.
+Once you're recreated your image, you'll need to push your new image version to Artifact Registry.
 You can do so by running any of the following commands (depending on which image you have built and need to push):
 ```commandLine
 docker push us-central1-docker.pkg.dev/operations-portal-427515/submissions/submission_aspera:latest